kode80/kode80SSR/README.md

 * **Max Ray Distance:** The maximum distance a ray can travel in world space.

 ### Reflection Fading:
 Since SSR is a screen space effect, we rely on depth and normal passes for geometry information.
 This means that any geometry not rendered to the screen can not be reflected.
-To minimize the obviousness of this deficiancy we can detect and smoothly fade these reflections.
+To minimize the obviousness of this deficiency we can detect and smoothly fade these reflections.
 * **Screen Edge Fade Start:** A value between 0-1 that controls when reflections who's rays reach the screen edges will start to fade.
 0 = center of screen, 1 = edge of screen.
 Values closer to 1 will result in a more abrupt fade, values closer to 0 will result in smoother fading.
 Generally 0.75 is a good value.
 * **Eye Fade Start:** The ray direction's Z value where reflections begin to fade.
 Reflections will be smoothly faded between this and the Z value set for Eye Fade End.
 * **Eye Fade End:** The ray direction's Z value where reflections are completely transparent.